javiermurillo/marble-seed/app/static/docs/PageComponent.md

 ##### What

-root component to create a page, its functionality is basic and necessary when invoking the page from the sidebar
+root component to [create a page](/documentation/new-page), its functionality is basic and necessary when invoking the page from the sidebar

 ##### What for

 PageComponent executes foreground functionality

+##### How

 ###### Description of methods